Access to Financial Services - Weblinks

 Helps people having problems with illegal moneylenders.
 Deals with other bodies such as the Police, voluntary agencies and debt advice agencies to provide support to those who need it.
 Victims of loan sharks can get advice and support.
 The team will also investigate and prosecute loan sharks.

 This is the leading UK banking and financial services trade association and acts on behalf of its members on domestic and international issues.
 Its 225 banking members are from 60 different countries and collectively provide the full range of banking and financial services.

-The CDFA is the trade association for Community Development Finance Institutions (CDFIs).
+Responsible Finance is the trade association for Community Development Finance Institutions (CDFIs).
 CDFIs are sustainable, independent financial institutions that provide capital and support to enable individuals or organisations to develop and create wealth in disadvantaged communities or under-served markets.

 The Guardian newspaper's financial information website offering general news and information on financial matters.

 The Treasury is the United Kingdom's economics and finance ministry.
 It is responsible for formulating and implementing the Government's financial and economic policy.
 Its aim is to raise the rate of sustainable growth, and achieve rising prosperity and a better quality of life with economic and employment opportunities for all.

 A listing of information and articles related to Financial Inclusion on the NHF website